Improvements on dimension growth results and effective Hilbert's irreducibility theorem: Affine dimension growth

 For a polynomial $F = \sum_i a_i X^i$ over $K$ in any number of variables, let $v_P(F) = \min_i v_P(a_i)$.
 We define $h_K(F)$ to be the height of the point consisting of the coordinates of $F$ in projective space.
 Gauss' lemma shows that $v_P(FG) = v_P(F) + v_P(G)$ and hence we obtain also that $h_K(FG) = h_K(F) + h_K(G)$.
 Also, if $(f_i)_i$ are elements of $K$ and if $S\subset C(\overline{\QQ})$ is a finite set such that all poles of the $f_i$ are contained in $S$, then $h_K(\sum_i f_i) \leq \#S \cdot \max_i \{h_K(f_i)\}$.

 \begin{lem} Let $n \ge 3$, and let $X\subset \PP^n$ be a geometrically integral hypersurface of degree $d\geq 2$.
-Then $X$ contains at most $O(d^7)$ isolated $(n-2)$-planes. \end{lem}
+Then $X$ contains at most $2d^7$ isolated $(n-2)$-planes. \end{lem}

 The idea for this lemma is as follows.
-Take a generic $2$-plane $P$ in $\PP^n$, let $C$ be the intersection $X\cap P$, and let's assume that $C$ is geometrically integral.
-Any $(n-2)$-plane $H$ on $X$ intersects $C$ in a unique point $x$, and if this point is smooth then $H$ is contained in the tangent plane $T_x X$.
+Take a generic $2$-plane $P$ in $\PP^n$, let $C$ be the intersection $X\cap P$, and assume that $C$ is geometrically integral.
+Any $(n-2)$-plane $H$ on $X$ intersects $C$ in a unique point $x$, and if this point is smooth then $H$ is contained in the tangent space $T_x X$.
 The idea is now that for a point $x\in C$, the intersection $X\cap T_xX$ may be described via a polynomial $g\in \overline{\QQ}(C)[a_1, \ldots, a_n]$.
-We control how this polynomial factors at the points of $C$ by using Noether forms, from which the result will follow.
+We control how this polynomial factors at the points of $C$ by using Noether forms, from which the result follows.

 \begin{proof}[Proof of \Cref{lem:number.of.n-2.planes}] The singular locus $X_\sing$ is contained in a subvariety of $\PP^n$ of (pure) dimension $n-2$ and degree $d^2$, and hence contains at most $d^2$ linear spaces of dimension $(n-2)$.
 Let $Z$ be the union of all isolated $(n-2)$-planes on $X$ which are not contained in $X_\sing$, and denote by $Y$ the closed set $Z\cap X_\sing$.
 This is an algebraic set of dimension at most $n-3$.
-We now take a generic $2$-plane $P\subset \PP^n$ such that $P\cap Y = \emptyset$, such that $P\cap X$ is geometrically integral, such that $P$ is not contained in the hyperplane $x_0 = 0$, and such that that the intersection of $x_0 = 0$ and $P$ does not contain any singular points of $X$.
+We now take a generic $2$-plane $P\subset \PP^n$ such that $P\cap Y = \emptyset$, such that $P\cap X$ is geometrically integral, such that $P$ is not contained in the hyperplane $\{x_0 = 0\}$, and such that the intersection of $\{x_0 = 0\}$ and $P$ does not contain any singular points of $X$.
 If $L$ is an isolated $(n-2)$-plane on $X$ which is not contained in $X_\sing$, then by construction $L$ intersects $P$ in a unique point in $X_\ns$.
 So it suffices to count the number of $x\in X_\ns\cap P$ for which there exists an isolated $(n-2)$-plane on $X$ through $x$.
-Indeed, \Cref{lem:number.of.planes.through.point} shows that the total number of isolated $(n-2)$-planes is at most $d$ times this quantity plus $d^2$ (coming from $(n-2)$-planes in $X_\sing$).
+Indeed, \Cref{lem:number.of.planes.through.point} shows that the total number of isolated $(n-2)$-planes contained in $X$ is at most $d$ times this quantity plus $d^2$ (coming from $(n-2)$-planes in $X_\sing$).